 - Provide a list of resources.

-The workshop is facilitated by Wendy Banfield, an adult educator with a keen interest in how our mind works.
+This two-part workshop is facilitated by Wendy Banfield, an adult educator with a keen interest in how our mind works.
 The workshop will be free of complex psychological terminology and will provide a safe space to explore what resilience means without having to expose personal uncomfortable stories.
 Individual peer mentoring is also available at the conclusion of this workshop.

 Workshop registrations are reserved for people with disability or family members of people with disability.
 Service providers or people studying to work with people with disability are encouraged to contact PDCN’s Education Manager Wendy Banfield to discuss alternate options.